Only executives or C-suite managers experience stress at work, right? Wrong! Work-related stress can occur in any job, at any level and in any sector.

 According to statistics released by the Health and Safety Executive (HSE), there were 602,000 cases of work-related stress, depression or anxiety between 2018 and 2019, resulting in 12.8 million working days being lost.

-- Look out for signs and symptoms of stress both in yourself and others - Some signs to watch for include emotional changes (mood swings, aggression or sensitivity, loss of confidence or motivation, etc), mental changes (such as indecision, loss of concentration), and behavioural changes (for example, changes in eating or sleeping patterns, increased smoking or drinking, changes in attendance etc.).
+Some signs to watch for include emotional changes (mood swings, aggression or sensitivity, loss of confidence or motivation, etc), mental changes (such as indecision, loss of concentration), and behavioural changes (for example, changes in eating or sleeping patterns, increased smoking or drinking, changes in attendance etc.).

-- Establish boundaries - If you take on too much work out of fear of saying 'no' that can lead to stress building up.
+If you take on too much work out of fear of saying 'no' that can lead to stress building up.
 If work is piling up, talk to your manager to set your priorities so they can arrange more help if necessary.

-- Manage your time better - Stress will never be far away if you don't meet your deadlines or if you fail to organise your work.
+Stress will never be far away if you don't meet your deadlines or if you fail to organise your work.
 There are some simple steps you can take to manage your time more effectively, whether you work remotely or on-site.
 Prioritise your workload, arranging tasks in terms of deadline and importance.

-- Raise grievances promptly - Don't let work-related problems build up.
+Don't let work-related problems build up.
 If you experience anything which contributes to stress at work (such as conflict, bullying or harassment), tell your manager so it can be resolved.

-- Develop healthy responses - Fast food, alcohol and drugs are not healthy coping mechanisms - they endanger your health and that of your colleagues.
+Fast food, alcohol and drugs are not healthy coping mechanisms - they endanger your health and that of your colleagues.
 Instead, make sure that you take regular breaks as this improves your concentration and productivity.
 To wind down, try exercise, family-time or one of your favourite hobbies.

 Want to learn more about Health & Safety?